Eytan Rockaway

-Eytan Rockaway is a film director, writer and producer.
+Eytan Rockaway is an American film director, writer and producer.

-After graduating from NYU's Tisch School of the Arts, he co-founded A Matter of Substance, an entertainment company.

-Rockaway directed and produced The Abandoned, which was an official selection of the Los Angeles Film Festival and the Chicago International Film Festival.
+A graduate of NYU's Tisch School of the Arts, Rockaway made his directorial debut with The Abandoned, which was an official selection of the Los Angeles Film Festival and the Chicago International Film Festival.
 IFC Films released The Abandoned in theaters January 2016.
 His second feature Lansky starring Harvey Keitel was released June 2021.